How electronics can help with neurological disorders.

 The lecture will be preceded by a short presentation from a CSAR PhD Award Winner.

-Social protection policies in Bangladesh (provisional).
+Social protection policies in Bangladesh.

 Nabila Idris, Centre of Development Studies, University of Cambridge Department of Politics and International Studies

-Nabila Idris worked at the University of Cambridge’s Centre of Development Studies.
+Nabila Idris is a doctoral candidate at the University of Cambridge’s Centre of Development Studies.
 A Khazanah scholar at Cambridge, she has previously worked in the UK, China, Thailand and Bangladesh.
 Her doctoral research investigates the politics of welfare policymaking, with a focus on Bangladesh's social protection policies.
 In the past, she has served as the founding President of CommunityAction, a youth-led civil society organisation in Bangladesh.
 She is an alumnus of the US State Department’s International Visitors Leadership Program as well as the Swedish Institute’s Young Connectors of the Future program.